-Is Having a Few Hens for You?
+Is Having a Few Chickens Something You’re Considering?

 Having backyard chickens is going to add to your chore list, and yes, they’re kinda messy, and yes, you’re gonna spend a little extra money just to have those “free eggs.”
 But, putting all that negative stuff aside, the question of whether or not it’s worth it is a simple one.
 Yes, and here’s why.

 The flavor of a fresh egg is rich, the color is vibrant, and the texture is amazingly firm in comparison to grocery store shelf eggs.
-But here’s the best part, farm fresh eggs taste better, and hold more nutritional value than store bought.
-Studies have found that fresh farm eggs have less cholesterol, contain the right kind of fat and have more vitamins than conventional eggs.
+But here’s the best part, farm fresh eggs taste better, and hold more nutritional value than store-bought.
+Studies have found that fresh farm eggs have less cholesterol, contain the right kind of fat, and have more vitamins than conventional eggs.

 Fact: By law, an egg can be sold for up to 30 days after the date it was put in the carton.
 And farmers have up to 30 days to go from when the egg is laid to the carton.
 That means those supermarket eggs can be two months old by the time you buy them.
 It only makes sense to assume after two months some nutritional value has been lost.